clockworklabs/spacetime-docs/docs/unity/part-1.md

 // Called when the client disconnects, we update the logged_in state to false
 #[spacetimedb(disconnect)]
 pub fn client_disconnected(ctx: ReducerContext) {
-    // Called when the client disconnects, we update the logged_in state to false update_player_login_state(ctx, false);
+    update_player_login_state(ctx, false);
 }